CS PhD student at UW

 About me

-I am a third year PhD student in computer science at the The University of Washington, where I work with Hannaneh Hajishirzi and Ali Farhadi.
-My research spans natural language processing and computer vision.
+I am a fourth year PhD student in computer science at the The University of Washington, where I work with Hannaneh Hajishirzi and Ali Farhadi.
+My research spans pretraining, post-training, and benchmarking multi-modal large language models, specifically video language models.
 Prior to UW, I received my B.Sc. in computer engineering from Sharif University of Technology.
 I publish under my full name Mohammadreza, and go by Reza among my friends.

 News